Balkan Discovery Trip. Day 5: Mostar, Bosnia & Herzegovina

 Our starting point for Mostar's visit

-Later in the afternoon, One of the best ways to experience Mostar is through its cuisine.
+Later in the afternoon, one of the best ways to experience Mostar is through its cuisine.
 Traditional Bosnian food is hearty and delicious, with plenty of grilled meats, pastries, and sweet desserts to try.
 Don't miss the chance to try cevapi, a grilled meat dish served with pita bread and onions, or burek, a pastry filled with meat or cheese.
 And make sure you save room for baklava, a sweet dessert pastry made with layers of filo pastry and honey syrup.

 For those interested in history, Mostar has a rich and complex past that is worth exploring.
 You can learn about the city's history by visiting museums and historic sites, such as the Museum of Herzegovina and the Muslibegovic House.
 These places will take you on a journey through the city's past, from the Ottoman Empire to the Austro-Hungarian Empire and beyond.